 Dr. Jodi Blahnik is a Marquette alum, receiving both her Master's degree and Doctorate from Marquette's Clinical Psychology program.
-She has worked at the Counseling Center since 2007 and currently serves as the ADHD Treatment Coordinator.
-Jodi deeply enjoys working with young adults, supporting clients around issues such as depression, anxiety, relationship difficulties, career decision and transitions.
-Jodi views the counseling experience as a collaborative journey and uses a variety of short-term approaches to help the student achieve their goals.
-In addition to her clinical work, Jodi teaches several classes for Marquette's College of Professional Studies.
-Outside of work, Jodi enjoys spending time with her family, reading books about history, and renovating her 140 year old Victorian house.
+She has worked at the Counseling Center since 2007 and currently coordinates ADHD services.
+Jodi deeply enjoys working with young adults, supporting clients around issues such as depression, anxiety, relationship difficulties, and transitions.
+Jodi views the counseling experience as a collaborative journey, attending to a student’s unique social and cultural identity to assist in empowering students to achieve their educational and life goals.
+In addition to her clinical work, Jodi has taught numerous classes at Marquette and contributes to various institutional assessment initiatives.
+Outside of work, Jodi enjoys spending time with her family, reading books about history, and perpetually renovating her 140 year old Victorian house.

 Nicholas Jenkins, M.A.